Home

 • Competitor B shows 180k visits: 35% organic, 45% paid.

-Despite similar traffic, they run different SEO playbooks.
+Despite similar traffic, they run different acquisition playbooks.

-In this above case Competitor A has built an SEO moat while Competitor B relies on paid acquisition with higher customer costs and ad platform vulnerability.
+In this case, Competitor A has built an SEO moat while Competitor B relies more on paid acquisition with higher customer costs and greater ad-platform vulnerability.

 3. Benchmark Share & Growth